zembutsu/docs.docker.jp/engine/tutorials/networkingcontainers.rst

 .. code-block:: bash

-   $ docker network connect my-bridge-network Web
+   $ docker network connect my-bridge-network web

 ..
 Open a shell into the db application again and try the ping command.
 This time just use the container name web rather than the IP Address.